Delhi Court Delays Notice in National Herald Case | Law-Order

 Delhi Court Delays Notice in National Herald Case

-A Delhi court has decided not to issue a notice to Sonia and Rahul Gandhi in the National Herald case, following a plea from the ED.
-The court will review the submitted documents before proceeding, with the next hearing scheduled for May 2.
+A Delhi court refused to issue notices to Sonia and Rahul Gandhi in the National Herald money laundering case.
+The Enforcement Directorate's plea was not acknowledged, pending resolution of document deficiencies in the chargesheet.
+The case proceeds after rectifications are made, with a hearing set for May 2.

 - Country: